 Central Vietnam with Hoi An, Hue and Dalat witness warm summer with an average daily temperature around 28 C, although humidity is high with the possibility of occasional drizzles.

-Northern Vietnam gets more sun in March, and trekking season in Sapa is at its best in March.
+Northern Vietnam gets more sun in March, and the trekking season in Sapa is at its best in March.

 WEATHER IN VIETNAM IN APRIL: